Special Educational Needs

 Children with autism have a range of abilities around the spectrum.
 Some have strengths in verbal communication but may struggle with processing sensory information.
 Others may be non-verbal, but thrive on increased sensory stimulation.
 Both have autism, though they present very differently, and both have traits and skills valuable to their community.

 One challenge they’ll both experience is their ability to interact in a social environment.

 For Neurotypical (NT) (non-autistic) children, understanding vague social concepts is instinctual and learning begins at birth through interaction with others.

 Autistic people’s minds dedicate certain amounts of energy to processing tasks.
 Because it’s not instinctual, social interaction takes up an immense amount of that energy

 Children with autism must be taught the concepts of body language and “reading between the lines”.
 The concepts need to be applied to situations they can understand and relate to, using ‘concrete terms’ they can visualise.

 Autistic people’s minds dedicate certain amounts of energy to processing tasks.
 Because it’s not instinctual, social interaction takes up an immense amount of that energy.
 Without tools to understand themselves and their surroundings, they exhaust their mind’s energy almost instantly.
 This means their tolerance for change and external stimulation decreases, and their only option is to protect themselves (defensive meltdown).

 Programmes focused on teaching and strengthening social skills in autistic children are a valuable resource.
 Our family has recently been part of a pre-prep programme using The Incredible Flexible You(TM) curriculum set.

-Below is a break-down of concepts used in the curriculum and how they can benefit autistic children, or any person with autism, with social interaction.
+Below is a break-down of concepts used in the curriculum and how they can benefit children with autism or any person with autism, with social interaction:

 Thoughts and Feelings